MikeRalphson/MikeRalphson.github.io/_posts/2016-01-10-BBC's-Christmas-deprecations.md

 ### Other changes ###

-The Programmes mixin versions-availability (in my JS API this is mProgrammesVersionsAvailability) has been deprecated, apparently since 10/11/2015.
+The Programmes mixin versions_availability (in my JS API this is mProgrammesVersionsAvailability) has been deprecated, apparently since 10/11/2015.
 It may be the BBC simply forgot to change the release-status.
 It has been replaced by available_versions (mProgrammesAvailableVersions) which has a different response format, as documented in the nitro-schema.xsd